 I’m often asked: are there any mail services for travelers?
 Great news: yes, there are, all over the world!
 If you travel full-time, long-term, or even just find yourself moving a lot and hate changing your mailing address, you may benefit from using a virtual mailing service.

 Updated For 2018: Latest rates and details below!

-A virtual mailing service gives you a physical address, to which you can direct all your mail and set as your permanent address.
+A virtual mailing service gives you a physical address, that you can set as your permanent address, and to which you can direct all your mail.
 In many cases there is even a physical person there who can sign for packages.

 When you receive mail, the virtual mailing service will alert you to its arrival by emailing you a scan of the envelope.
 You can then direct them to do any of the following: